martagrz/academic-kickstart/content/project/rl-dp/index.md

 #slides: example
 ---

 Dynamic pricing relates to the set of problems where firms are required to set prices in response to state variables to maximise their revenue.
 Traditional approaches assume a functional form of the demand function and optimise for its parameters to find the optimal pricing solution.
 Reinforcement learning is a powerful tool, suitable for learning pricing policies under uncertainty of the reward function.
 It is a non-parametric method where a functional form of the function does not have to be assumed and the relationship is learned by trial and error.
-Therefore, RL is a relevant method for dynamic pricing problems with uncertain demand.
+Under the conditions of uncertain demand, it is appropriate to apply reinforcement learning methods to dynamic pricing problems.